A Guide To Wrong Medication Negligence Claims – How To Claim Compensation For Wrong Medication

 - Can you sue a pharmacy for giving you the wrong medicine?

-We’ll also review the types of medication errors that could happen and what effects they can have on patients.
+We’ll also review the types of medication errors that could happen and their effects on patients.
 Then we’ll review your patient rights and what amounts of compensation you could be entitled to.

 What Is A Medication Error?

-It’s important to point out at this stage that, being given the wrong medication doesn’t automatically entitle you to compensation.
+It’s important to point out at this stage that being given the wrong medication doesn’t automatically entitle you to make wrong medication claims.
 For instance, if the medication was incorrect but caused you no harm and didn’t make your existing condition worse, then you might not be able to claim.

-However, the cases we’re looking at are where a medical professional gives the wrong medication and that mistake leads to some form of avoidable suffering.
-This could the negligence of a doctor, a pharmacist, nurse negligence or a mistake within a hospital.
+However, the cases we’re looking at are where a medical professional gives the wrong medication, and that mistake leads to some form of avoidable suffering.
+This could be the negligence of a doctor, a pharmacist, nurse negligence or a mistake within a hospital.

 How Commonly Is The Wrong Medication Given Out?